ighellache/TPXImpact-Part-2/README.md

 ## Key features
 - My stopwatch includes both an analog clock and a digit-version to display the stopwatch.
 - Display light and dark mode options for accessibility.
-- Play/pause in one button
+- Play/pause in one button.
-- Lap times stored using local storage.
+- Lap times stored using local storage, so on page refresh they are not lost.
 - Light and dark mode setting saved to local storage so settings are saved on page refresh.

 ## Please find my link to the project: